nicodewet/mvnz/README.md

 Please see [CompaniesApiControllerWireMockTests](src/test/java/com/thorgil/mwnz/CompaniesApiControllerWireMockTests.java).

-As a TODO, additional test cases should be added to exercise the CompaniesApiController to ensure the Error model is returned in certain cases such when the caller use and incorrect type - using Wiremock is unnecessary here.
+Additional test cases have been added to exercise the CompaniesApiController to ensure the Error model is returned in certain cases such as when the caller use and incorrect type - using Wiremock is unnecessary here and so I've not used it.

 ## Appendix